A parameterised exercise will come with different values each time one practices.

 In this article we discuss three parameter types:

-More parameter types are discussed in this article.
+Find all of our different parameter types in this article.

 You can use the random and range types as input values.
 Then you can create other parameters that enter those values into a formula.
 To relate the answer to the parameters, just create another formula parameter to denote the answer.